bholtbholt/golden-space/README.md

 ## Next Steps

-* Create a "Brass scale" function that sits in between the golden ratio and exponential
 * Add some typography to the bottom of the page for a space + typography side-by-side comparison
 * Add some UI elements for '''